Atlassian auth provider

 Configuring Atlassian auth

-Create a Atlassian app
+Create an Atlassian app

 - Create a Atlassian app in the Atlassian developer console